i-am-bee/beeai-issue-creator/README.md

 > [!WARNING]
 > This project is in early beta stage.
 Expect bugs and breaking changes.

-A multi-agent system for creating well-structured GitHub issues using the [BeeAI Framework](https://framework.beeai.dev/experimental/requirement-agent).
+A multi-agent system for creating well-structured GitHub issues using the [BeeAI Framework](https://github.com/i-am-bee/beeai-framework).
 This system coordinates between specialized agents to draft issues, check for duplicates, and create final GitHub issues with customizable templates.
-The system is consumable via the [BeeAI Platform](https://beeai.dev) (UI and CLI) through the A2A protocol.
+The system is consumable via the [Agent Stack](https://github.com/i-am-bee/agentstack) (UI and CLI) through the A2A protocol.

 ✅ Multi-agent workflow
 🔄 Real-time trajectory tracking
 📝 Customizable issue templates

-## What is BeeAI Issue Creator?
+## What is GitHub Issue Creator?

-The BeeAI Issue Creator orchestrates a multi-step workflow using specialized agents:
+The GitHub Issue Creator orchestrates a multi-step workflow using specialized agents:

 - **Project Manager**: Coordinates the entire workflow and manages agent handoffs
 - **Technical Writer**: Creates structured issue drafts from user input using templates, grounded with project documentation for technical accuracy